sitamgithub-MSIT/DepthLens/README.md

 - `requirements.txt`: The file that contains the required dependencies for the project.
 - `LICENSE`: The license file for the project.
 - `README.md`: The README file that contains information about the project.
-- `assets`: The folder that contains the screenshots for working of the application.
+- `assets`: The folder that contains the screenshots for working on the application.
 - `images`: The folder that contains the images for testing the application.

 ## Tech Stack

 - Python (for the programming language)
-- Hugging Face Transformers Library (for the visual question answering model)
+- Hugging Face Transformers Library (for the visual question-answering model)
 - Gradio (for the web application)
 - Hugging Face Spaces (for hosting the gradio application)